 Bilingual Speech/Language Therapy (English/Hebrew)

-As a bilingual speech-language pathologist, therapy can be provided to children who have speech and language impairments in English and/or Hebrew.
-The type of therapy activities and the language in which therapy is conducted will be determined by each child’s individual needs and goals.
+As a bilingual speech-language pathologist, therapy can be provided to children who have speech and language impairments in English and/or Hebrew or come from diverse language backgrounds.
+The type of therapy activities will be determined by each child’s individual needs and goals.